Briankpane/Simple-Productivity-Task-Manager/README.md

-# Simple-Productivity-Task-Manager application using venv and flask
+# Simple-Productivity-Task-Manager application with venv and flask